On Uncertainty Quantification in Particle Accelerators Modelling: APPLICATION OF THE UQ FRAMEWORK to a MODEL PROBLEM

 \subsection{Performance}

-The presented surrogate model is the most simple, but gives for the non trivial model problem, statistically sound results.
-This fact and the remark that the evaluation of the surrogate model is $\sim 800\times$ faster than the high fidelity model ($400$ seconds v.s. $0.5$ seconds) opens up unprecedented possibilities in research areas such as on-line modelling and multi-objective \cite{iabc:12,yakb:13} optimization of charged particle accelerators.
+The presented surrogate model is the most simple, but gives, for the non-trivial model problem, statistically sound results.
+This fact and the remark that the evaluation of the surrogate model is $\sim 800\times$ faster than the high-fidelity model ($0.5$ seconds v.s. $400$ seconds) opens up unprecedented possibilities in research areas such as on-line modelling and multi-objective \cite{iabc:12,yakb:13} optimization of charged particle accelerators.